tudsat-rocket/nadir/README.md

 ## Testing with Simulation

-The easiest way to test is with Software-in-the-Loop simulations of firmwares like PX4 & Ardupilot.
-A docker-compose setup that runs a number of simulations of various vehicle types can be found here: https://github.com/tudsat-rocket/ardupilot-docker
+Development & testing is easiest with software-in-the-loop (SITL) simulation builds of various firmwares:

+- For UAVs, you can use this docker-compose setup to test with PX4 and Ardupilot vehicles: https://github.com/tudsat-rocket/ardupilot-docker
+- For rockets, use zenith's SITL build target: https://github.com/tudsat-rocket/zenith